mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 The application is [open source](https://github.com/simplabs/breethe-client) and we encourage everyone interested to look through the source for reference.
-To learn more about how we built Breethe with Glimmer.js, refer to the previous post in this series.
-However, none of the contents in this post are specific to Glimmer.js in any way but generally applicable to all frontend stacks.
+To learn more about how we built Breethe with Glimmer.js, refer to the [previous post in this series](/blog/2018/07/03/building-a-pwa-with-glimmer-js.html).
+None of the contents in this post are specific to Glimmer.js in any way though, but all generally applicable to all frontend stacks.

 #### Progressive Web Apps